-Put down that jar of Dolmio and save those pennies, make your own bolognese sauce. grab a tin of basic tomatoes (35p) an onion along with some store-cupboard essentials its far to expensive in the first place plus its full of other things, you can make a simple delicious tasty sauce for less than 49p.
+Put down that jar of Dolmio and save those pennies, make your own bolognese sauce. grab a tin of basic tomatoes (35p).
+An onion along with some store-cupboard essentials its far to expensive in the first place plus its full of other things, you can make a simple delicious tasty sauce for less than 49p.
 Let me show you how to make a bolognese sauce.

 Bolognese sauce or ragu what ever you call it its the base sauce for so many things.
 With this base sauce you can make many a wonderful dish with just a few key essential ingredients.

 - Olive oil

 - Garlic (as many cloves as you like)